 - Family therapy, where you will meet with a therapist along with your family

 - Self-help groups, where the support of others may help you get better

 Medicines may be used, but only along with talk therapy.
 These medicines may help if you are:

 - Nervous or anxious most of the time

 - Very sad or depressed

 With the right help and support, you should get better quickly.
 The problem usually does not last longer than 6 months, unless the stressor continues to be present.

-Call for an appointment with your provider if you develop symptoms of adjustment disorder.
+Contact your provider for an appointment if you develop symptoms of adjustment disorder.

 Powell AD.
 Grief, bereavement, and adjustment disorders.
 In: Stern TA, Fava M, Wilens TE, Rosenbaum JF, eds.
 Massachusetts General Hospital Comprehensive Clinical Psychiatry.
 2nd ed.
 Philadelphia, PA: Elsevier; 2016:chap 38.

 Last reviewed on: 4/30/2022